If you carefully study this booklet about Peter’s epistles, you will see that God is giving us a more comprehensive overview than ever before.

 Nobody else has been given any revelation in this end time—nobody!

-God “reveals his secrets to his servants the prophets” (Amos 3:7)—especially in this worst crisis ever that is facing mankind.
+God “revealeth his secret unto his servants the prophets” (Amos 3:7)—especially in this worst crisis ever that is facing mankind.
 The individual must respond to God’s calling and seek out that prophet—prove who and where he is.
-(For more information, request our free booklet Who Is “That Prophet”?)
+(For more information, request our free booklet Who Is ‘That Prophet’?)

 The Laodiceans should ask, “Why don’t we have new revelation?”
 Then they would clearly see where God’s true Church is not.
 Then they could easily see where the only Church is that is doing God’s Work of getting that past and present truth to the world.